BlazejosP/Koronawirus/README.md

 # Koronowirus
  COVID-19 Polish official govermental statistics bash data scraping tool

-This bash scriptis intended to run on linux.
+This bash script is intended to run on linux.
 First install Grep and Curl tools both are necessary for runing this script On Debian/Ubuntu